-Therapeutic strategies to provide holistic care to patients include use of alternative and complementary medicine.
+Therapeutic strategies to provide holistic care to patients include the use of alternative and complementary medicine.
 Music therapy is an important method to consider with these strategies.
-The use of music therapy includes playing music for patients, or teaching them an instrument to participate in playing music.
+The use of music therapy includes playing music for patients or teaching them an instrument to participate in playing music.

 (American Music Therapy Association [AMTA], 2020)